MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 1. Choose the ![Lightbulb that opens the Tell Me feature 4.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Reports**, then choose the related link.
 1. On the **Financial Reports** page, select the financial report to enable with Excel, then choose the **Export to Excel** action.
 1. Choose the **Create New Document** action.
 This downloads a template Excel workbook for you with a single worksheet named after the report name.
-1. Copy the worksheet and rename it to Data
+1. Copy the worksheet and rename it to *Data*.
 1. Rename the report worksheet to your liking.
 1. In the report worksheet, mark all cells that show data from the financial report (including column and row headers).
 In the ``Home`` ribbon, find the ``Number`` menu and choose *General* as the format.
 1. Now, place the cursor in the left most cell of the area showing data from the financial report and set a reference to the equivalent cell in the Data worksheet.
 Drag the formula to the right to extend to all cells in the first row , and then drag the row down to cover all rows in the financial report.
-1. Hide the Data worksheet.
+1. Hide the *Data* worksheet.
 1. Now, format the report worksheet as you want it.
 1. Save the workbook in Onedrive or a similar place where the file is backed up and versioned.
 1. Remember to close the workbook.